giladak/MyGit/README.md

 - 👋 Hi, I’m @giladak

-- I am a c/c++ who loves studying and investigating what's going on under the hood
+- I am a c/c++ who loves studying and investigating what's going on under the hood.